neelakansha85/site-setup-wizard/readme.txt

 10. Analytics page for metrics collection

 == Upgrade Notice ==

+= 1.5.7 =
+Fixed issue related to not allowing users to create sites with a single quote in the site title

 = 1.5.6 =
 Added new feature to hide selected Themes and Plugins from wizard steps.